awsdocs/aws-codeartifact-user-guide/doc_source/npm-auth.md

  Use the CodeArtifact `login` command to fetch credentials for use with npm\.

 **Note**
-If you are accessing a repository in a domain that you own, you don't need to include the `--domain-owner`\.
+If you are accessing a repository in a domain that you own, you don't need to include `--domain-owner`\.
 For more information, see [Cross\-account domains](domain-overview.md#domain-overview-cross-account)\.

 ```
 aws codeartifact login --tool npm --domain my-domain --domain-owner domain-owner-id --repository my-repo